TritonDataCenter/rfd/rfd/0086/multiprocess.md

 Some example `start` configurations:

 - `when: {event: "startup"}`: start immediately (this is the default behavior if unspecified).
-- `when: {source: "myPreStart", event: "exitSuccess", timeout: "60s"}`: wait up to 60 seconds for the service in the same container named `myPreStart` to exit successfully.
+- `when: {source: "myPreStart", once: "exitSuccess", timeout: "60s"}`: wait up to 60 seconds for the service in the same container named `myPreStart` to exit successfully.
-- `when: {source: "myDb", event: "healthy"}`: wait forever, until the service `myDb` has a healthy instance.
+- `when: {source: "myDb", once: "healthy"}`: wait forever, until the service `myDb` has a healthy instance.
 This service could be in the same container or external.
-- `when: {source: "myDb", event: "stopped"}`: start after the service in this container named `myDb` stops.
+- `when: {source: "myDb", once: "stopped"}`: start after the service in this container named `myDb` stops.
 This could be useful for copying a backup of the data off the instance.
+- `when: {source: "watch.myDb", each: "changed"}`: run the job each time the watch for the service `myDb` reports a change.

 #### Watches